How to Make a More Effective Appearance in Court

 Why Your Clothing and Demeanor Matter

-Ready for that court date?
-Nervous?
-Wondering what to do and what to wear?
+When you have a court date, it's normal to be nervous and wonder what is the appropriate way to act and what you should wear.
 Whether you are the defendant, the plaintiff, or a witness, your appearance, dress, and actions can affect how the court sees you and how successful you are in presenting your case.

 Respect for the Court